 1. POODLIE Dematting Fur Rake Comb

-- Heavy-duty rubber handle: Comfortable, non-slip grip with convenient hanging hole
+- Heavy-duty rubber handle: Textured for a non-slip, comfortable grip with a convenient hanging hole

 2. Maxpower Planet Grooming Rake Thick Coats